Yury Glikin: “Deal-Making is a People's Endeavor.”

-In the current world, when there are so many startups competing for your share of wallet, partnership is absolutely vital.
+In the current world, when there are so many startups competing for your share of wallet, the partnership is absolutely vital.
 Not to mention, it is the key for startups as they create revenue streams and credibility, especially when you enter the new market and nobody knows who you are and you have a great product.
 In fact, the best way to achieve that scale is to partner with well-known local brands that have people’s trust.

-Everything that I’ve seen over the last 20 + years simply reaffirms that when new startups kick in to gear up, whether in fintech, payments or IT, the first thing that you hear about is them creating alliances and partnerships with other brands, mostly, for mutual benefit of both.
+Everything that I’ve seen over the last 20 + years simply reaffirms that when new startups kick in to gear up, whether in fintech, payments, or IT, the first thing that you hear about is them creating alliances and partnerships with other brands, mostly, for the mutual benefit of both.
 Moreover, it helps the upstart to do what it wants to do.

 SALES IS TYPICALLY A SINGLE TRANSACTION, AN ITEMIZED VERSION OF CONDUCTING THE BUSINESS, WHILE A PARTNERSHIP, EVEN IF IT IS A SINGLE ONE, LEADS TO MANY REPEATING SALES.

 How would you draw the line between sales, business developments, and partnerships?